 On analysing the industry more deeply, we can observe a few weaknesses that the industry has to overcome in the future.
 These include the following:

-- Higher initial costs: Despite low operating and maintenance costs, EVs are still out of reach of many potential buyers due to their higher upfront costs.
+- Higher initial costs: Despite low operating and maintenance costs, EVs are still expensive for many potential buyers due to their higher upfront costs.

 - Range limitations: A major weakness of the EV industry is the limited driving range of vehicles, which is a key concern for buyers.